solliancenet/tech-immersion-data-ai/day2-exp3/README.md

 - Azure Cosmos DB (maintains the state of all conversations)
 - Azure Cognitive Services - Language Understanding (LUIS)

 In this task, you will deploy all of these Azure dependencies as well as configure and train [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/what-is-luis) with thousands of text entries.
-Fortunately, we supply a script to do this for you.
+We supply a script to do this for you.

 1. On the bottom-left corner of your Windows desktop, locate the search box next to the Start Menu.
 Type **cmd**, then either press Enter or select the Command Prompt desktop app in the search results.

    ![The search box has "cmd" entered into it and the desktop app is highlighted in the results.](media/launch-cmd.png 'Launch Command Prompt')

-2. Within the command prompt, type in the following, then hit `Enter`:

-   `cd\`

-3. Copy and paste the command below into the command prompt, then hit `Enter`.
+2. Copy and paste the command below into the command prompt, then hit `Enter`.
 This will change directories to the Virtual Assistant automotive bot project folder:

    `cd C:\lab-files\ai\3\skills\automotiveskill\automotiveskill`

-4. This next command requires two of your custom values you saved in the previous task when you registered your Azure App. **Copy** the command below and paste it into Notepad or other text editor.
+3. This next command requires two of your custom values you saved in the previous task when you registered your Azure App. **Copy** the command below and paste it into Notepad or other text editor.
 Replace `YOUR-APP-ID` with the Azure App's Application Id value, and replace `YOUR-APP-SECRET` with the App secret you copied.
 Make certain that your app secret value is surrounded by double quotes (").

    `PowerShell.exe -ExecutionPolicy Bypass -File DeploymentScripts\deploy_bot.ps1 --appId YOUR-APP-ID --% --appSecret "YOUR-APP-SECRET"`

-5. Copy and paste your _edited_ command into the command prompt, then hit `Enter`.
+4. Copy and paste your _edited_ command into the command prompt, then hit `Enter`.
 Supply the following values when prompted:

    - **name:** Enter a unique name that starts with `tech-immersion-bot-` and ends with your initials followed by a random 2-3 digit number.
 Example: `tech-immersion-bot-jdh77`.
 This value must be all lower case, contain no spaces and no special characters except for dashes (-) and underscores (\_).
    - **location:** Enter `westus`.